Health officials explain CDC’s new COVID-19 death count method

 WICHITA, Kan.
-(KSNW)-More than 183-thousand Americans have died from the coronavirus, but a new report from the CDC said for 6 percent of those deaths, COVID-19 was the only cause mentioned.
+(KSNW) – More than 183,000 Americans have died from the coronavirus, but a new report from the CDC said for 6% of those deaths, COVID-19 was the only cause mentioned.

-Health officials explained that 94 percent of COVID-19 deaths aren’t just related to underlying health conditions, but the ones that come after contracting the virus.
+Health officials explained that 94% of COVID-19 deaths aren’t just related to underlying health conditions, but the ones that come after contracting the virus.

 “People assume that means a very small portion of the population’s susceptible to this, and well that’s not what the numbers say,” said Sedgwick County Health Officer Dr. Garold Minns.